Coffeeshop (Netherlands): Required distance from schools

-In 2008, the Dutch government decided that coffeeshops would no longer be allowed within a radius of 250 m of schools.
+In 2008, the Dutch government decided that coffeeshops would no longer be allowed within a radius of 250 metres (yards) of schools.
 In Amsterdam, this means the closing of 43 more coffeeshops (in preceding years the number had already been reduced from 350 to 228).
 Mayor Job Cohen had preferred no change but complied reluctantly.
 He pointed out that coffeeshops are already not allowed to sell to customers aged under 18, so the policy would not have much effect.

 Toward the end of 2013, Amsterdam mayor Eberhard van der Laan said that in 2014, some of the coffeeshops near schools will be forced to close.
 There was some discussion on whether they will have to completely close or only during school hours, being able to conduct business after 18:00 and on weekends, should this become law.

 Drug tourism

 Each municipality has a coffeeshop policy.
 Some do not allow any; most of these municipalities are either controlled by strict Protestant parties, or are bordering Belgium and Germany and do not wish to receive "drug tourism" from those countries.
 A 19 March 2005 article in the Observer noted that the number of Dutch cannabis coffeeshops had dropped from 1,500 to 750 over the previous five years, largely due to pressure from the conservative coalition government.
 The "no-growth" policies of many Dutch cities affect new licensing.
 This policy slowly reduces the number of coffeeshops, since no one can open a new one after a closure.
-Most municipalities have designated a certain zone (e.g. around schools and high schools) where coffeeshops are not allowed, which may be from a hundred metres to several kilometres.
+Most municipalities have designated a certain zone (e.g. around schools) where coffeeshops are not allowed, which may be from a hundred metres (yards) to several kilometres (miles).

 The municipality of Terneuzen has put up road signs showing the way to the coffeeshops and decided to restrict local by-laws for cannabis from May 2009.

 In Maastricht the coffeeshops are forbidden for foreign tourists.
 A controversial measure to introduce a wietpas (Dutch) or "weed-pass" membership system — pushed primarily by Christian political parties within the Dutch coalition government – has been proposed; this pass would restrict coffeeshop cannabis sales to residents of the Netherlands with a membership card only.
 The ban for foreign tourists started in three southern provinces on 1 May, and is due to go nationwide by the end of 2012.
 Despite strong protests from coffeeshop owners, a judge in the Netherlands has upheld a new law to ban foreign tourists from entering cannabis cafes.
 Lawyers representing the coffeeshop owners have promised to appeal the ruling, and protests are continuing.
 Municipalities do have some form of control, for example coffeeshops in the city of Amsterdam still sell to foreigners without any discrimination or extra demands/limitations.